ceph/ceph/doc/rados/operations/add-or-rm-mons.rst

 If monitors discovered each other through the Ceph configuration file instead of through the monmap, it would introduce additional risks because the Ceph configuration files aren't updated and distributed automatically.
-Monitors might inadvertantly use an older ``ceph.conf`` file, fail to recognize a monitor, fall out of a quorum, or develop a situation where `Paxos`_ isn't able to determine the current state of the system accurately.
+Monitors might inadvertently use an older ``ceph.conf`` file, fail to recognize a monitor, fall out of a quorum, or develop a situation where `Paxos`_ isn't able to determine the current state of the system accurately.
 Consequently,  making changes to an existing monitor's IP address must be done with  great care.